Yes, if you think of philanthropy as a burden.

 Philanthropy is experiential.
 You can’t stimulate philanthropic giving with words.
 Talking to your staff about giving doesn’t work.
 You can’t just ask your staff to be more philanthropic.
 You don’t just invite staff to give.

 Some 70 percent of Americans give money.
 My conservative estimate is that 99.9 percent of us that work in the nonprofit sector give.
-We are the philanthropists.
-We give from our own means to help others.
-Means includes time, belongings and money.
-All resources, we might need that instead we share.
+(See Never Fundraise Alone, How to Build Cultures of Philanthropy for more about why we are remiss when we don’t invite people to contribute.)
+We are philanthropists.

 In your nonprofit, how many of your staff give?
 If you’re serious about seeking individual donations set a goal to make it 100 percent.
-Yes, the money will help but what will help more is the wisdom giving until it pinches provides.
+Yes, the money will help but what will help more is the wisdom giving until the pinch provides.
 To reach the goal, develop two metrics, one to measure the frequency of your asks and the second to measure the response.
-Calculate each monthly and be accountable to someone about your progress.
+Calculate each month and be accountable to someone for your progress.

-For more answers, check out this Nonprofit CEO Library.
+For more answers, check out Karen’s Nonprofit CEO Library.